top of page

 Verdict: Is sinus surgery worth it?

 Our author, Dr. K. R. Meghanadh, carefully weighs the pros and cons.
 Surgery is avoided if the patient's condition is mild and can be treated with antibiotics.
-However, if there are complications and the infection is high, surgery is recommended along with antibiotics to prevent the condition from worsening.
+However, in cases where the infection is high, the patient is experiencing complications, and his daily life is hindered due to repeated "acute on chronic" sinusitis attacks, sinus surgery is worth it as the patient can get rid of their problems.
+The surgery is also nothing severe and the patient can recover within a week and continue with their daily activities.

 Dr. Meghanadh strongly advocates using TFSE surgery accompanied by debriders, navigation system, and EBS, despite its higher cost, due to its impressive success rate - three times higher than that of FESS.
 While FESS may provide temporary relief and prevent the progression of complications, patients who undergo this procedure are at a high risk of experiencing a recurrence of the disease within three years.
 They may need to visit the same hospital or another with similar complaints.
 In the worst case, they may learn to live with the disease and its complications, such as hearing loss and asthma.